Ziptility/RxDBDotNet/README.md

   - Provides efficient data pull and push operations
   - Supports GraphQL filtering for pull operations
 - **Conflict Handling**: Detects conflicts during push operations and returns them to the client for resolution
-- **Flexibility**: Can be integrated with various backend storage solutions through a repository pattern

 This library bridges the gap between RxDB-powered frontend applications and .NET backend services, allowing developers to build robust, real-time, offline-first applications with a .NET backend infrastructure.